quii/learn-go-with-tests/io.md

 We have two choices

-- We create a temporary file for each test. `*os.File` implements `ReadWriteSeeker`.
+- Create a temporary file for each test. `*os.File` implements `ReadWriteSeeker`.
 The pro of this is it becomes more of an integration test, we're really reading and writing from the file system so it will give us a very high level of confidence.
 The cons are we prefer unit tests because they are faster and generally simpler.
 We will also need to do more work around creating temporary files and then making sure they're removed after the test.
 - We could use a third party library. [github.com/mattetti](Mattetti) has written a library [filebuffer](https://github.com/mattetti/filebuffer) which implements the interface we need and doesn't touch the file system.

 I don't think there's an especially wrong answer here, but by choosing to use a third party library I would have to explain dependency management!
 So we will use files instead.